fpignataro/dialer/DOCS.md

 The value <id_campaign> correspond to the id of a campaign in OML and OMD.

+Note: if the parameter 'disposition_options' is -2 the system will handle as an AMD(TERMINATED) event.

 #### Method
 - **HTTP Method:** `POST`